 A reindeer has two coat layers: the undercoat is made of soft, fine wool that grows next to the skin, and the top layer consists of long, hollow guard hairs.
 Similar to a hollow-fill winter jacket worn by humans, the stiff top layer insulates the animal and keeps it warm against the wind and cold.
 These hollow hairs also help reindeer float.
 In other words, reindeer have incredible fashion sense.

 Jenn Beening is the social media specialist for San Diego Zoo Global.
-Read her previous post, What We’re Thankful For.
+Read her previous post, 11 Animals That Feast Together.